sorathpanzer/sorathpanzer.github.io/README.md

-# Solipsism book by Sorath Panzer
+# Solipsism by Sorath Panzer